bojko108/space-commando/README.md

 * Health bar - shows current health level
 * Tasks: shown when `TAB` key is pressed - list of tasks which the player has to complete
 * Pause Menu: shown when `Escape` key is pressed - pauses the game and displays a menu with several options:
-  * `Resume` - resums the game
+  * `Resume` - resumes the game
   * `Save and Exit` - saves the game at current state and returns to the main menu
-  * `Main Menu` - closes the game and returnes to the main menu - current progress is lost
+  * `Main Menu` - closes the game and returnes to the main menu - current progress will be lost
-  * `Quit` - quits the game
+  * `Quit` - quits the game - current progress will be lost

 ## Environment setup

-* Real buildings imported with a script
+* Real buildings imported with a script - source spatil data is stored in `Assets/Maps/Level3.txt` file
-* Attach `MapProperties` script to the main camera (used for storing the map origin coordinates and scale)
 * Import map data using the script for importing from `GeoJSON` asset:
-  * The unique ID is stored in `osm_id` property - The extrusion parameter is stored in `height` property - Set all buildings to layer `Buildings` - Add Mesh Collider using the script for generating mesh colliders
+  * The unique ID is stored in `osm_id` property
+  * The extrusion parameter is stored in `height` property
+  * Put all buildings in layer `Buildings`
+  * Add Mesh Collider using the script for generating mesh colliders
-  * Add Material using a script - All buildings and base border are set to `static` - Create ground object and build the Nav Mesh using the base border
+  * Add Material using a script
+  * All buildings and base border are set to `static`
+  * Create ground object and build the NavMesh

 ## Player

 Imported from Unity Assets - FPS Player Character.

-* Add gun and body - the game is using Raycasts to fire towards the enemies
+* Gun and Body - the game is using Raycasts to fire towards and harm the enemies
-* Add second camera for the minimap (orthographic projection) - renders data only from layers `Minimap` and `Buildings`.
+* Second camera for the minimap (orthographic projection) - renders data only from layers `Minimap` and `Buildings`.
 * Sphere for the minimap (layer must be set to `minimap`) - it's redered only in the minimap
 * Player components:
   * Audio Source
   * Rigidbody
   * Character Controller
   * First Person Controller Script
-  * `PlayerShootingScript` (attached to the gun) - responsible for shooting logic - uses Raycasts and Physics to fire towards and harm the enemies:
+  * `PlayerShootingScript` (attached to the gun) - responsible for shooting logic:
     * Damage per shot: 20 - damage to the enemy when shot
     * Fire rate: 0.2
     * Range: 200
   * `PlayerHealthScript` - responsible for managing player's health and oxygen levels.
-Player's oxygen level is decreasing (from `80` to `0`) until the player activates the life support systems. `0` level of oxygen will decrease player's blood level.
+Player's oxygen level will drop down (from `80` to `0`) until the player activates the Life Support Systems. `0` level of oxygen will decrease player's blood level.
 While the volume of oxygen is running low, the player's camera smooth parameter will also decrease (from `5` to `1`):
     * Health: 200 - starting health level
-    * Oxygen: 80 - starting oxygen level - will drop down until the life support systems are back on
+    * Oxygen: 80 - starting oxygen level
     * Walking speed: 5
     * Running speed: 15
   * `RadarScript`: responsible for drawing minimap on the screen